victools/jsonschema-generator/slate-docs/source/includes/_maven-plugin.md

 </configuration>
 ```
 The name of the generated schema files can be configured with the `<schemaFileName>` element.
 This is a substitution pattern that is used for all generated files.
-It following the `MessageFormat` syntax,
+It is following the `MessageFormat` syntax,
 where the following variables can be used:
  - `{0}` : This is the name of the class
  - `{1}` : This is the package path of the class